Justice Dept. grant awards $139M to hire 1,000 new officers - NewsBreak

 The money is given directly to police and sheriff’s departments to hire the new law enforcement officers.
 The Justice Department says half of the agencies plan to use the money “to focus on building legitimacy and trust between law enforcement and communities,” while others will use it to build mental health programs or focus on violent crime — a Justice Department priority.

-The money is being provided to police departments both large and small.
+The money was being provided to police departments both large and small.
 For example, the grant provides funds for an additional 50 officers in San Francisco, Chicago, Cincinnati and Houston.
-New Orleans, Cleveland and St. Paul, Minnesota, would receive 30 new officers, and other smaller forces receive a few new officers.
+New Orleans, Cleveland and St. Paul, Minnesota would receive 30 new officers, and other smaller forces receive a few new officers.

 In total, the funding allots 1,066 new officers for a total cost of $139,232,523, the Justice Department said.